+RISK ASSESSMENT: All Aboard

-RISK ASSESSMENT: Gladiator Challenge Completed by: Activities Management Team Date: 15/12/2024 Review Date: 15/12/2025
+Completed by: Activities Management Team Date: 15/12/2024 Review Date: 15/12/2025

-What is the Who U Risk Rating Remaining Risk Hazard? may be people be harmed? harmed?
-Probability Severity Risk Control Measures in Place Probability Severity Risk Falling From a Height Participants Bruises, cuts and grazes.
-Contusions, concussion and death (impact with ground) 4 5 20 All instructors are trained by a ropes course trainer and assessed by the technical advisor.
-All staff are periodically monitored to ensure compliance with procedures.
+What is the Who nay be people be Risk Rating Remaining Risk Hazard? may be harmed?
+Probability Severity Risk Control Measures in Place Probability Severity Risk Falling From a Height All Breaks, fractures.
+Death 3 5 15 All instructors are trained by a ropes course trainer and assessed by our Technical Advisor for roped activities.
+All instructors are regularly monitored to ensure procedures are complied with.
 All participants are provided with a suitable climbing harness.
-The instructor explains how to fit the harness correctly and participants are checked before ascent that the harness is fitted correctly.
-Any persons whilst of the ground must be connected to a suitable safety system.
-The instructor monitors the group to make sure no one climbs before the instructor has checked their equipment and safety rope.
+The instructor explains how to fit the harness correctly and checks that all harnesses are fitted correctly before the activity commences.
+Any persons whilst of the ground must be connected to a suitable safety system The instructor monitors the group to make sure no one climbs before the instructor has checked their equipment and safety rope.
 The group is shown how to belay, either the five point with tailor (prearranged groups only) or bell ringing technique depending on the groups level and competency.
+The instructor then monitors the group whilst belaying.
 Appropriately qualified and signed off staff required with a 5-point belay group.
 Appropriate belay devices are used.
 Safety knots are put into the rope by the instructor, at intervals as an extra safety back up.
-The instructor monitors the group whilst they are belaying.
-1 5 5 Exposure/ Hypothermia and Sunburn All Sunburn, high temperature and dehydration.
-3 3 9 Staff and participants must have suitable clothing for the weather and activity.
+The instructor is responsible for lowering a participant from the activity.
+1 5 5 Equipment Failure All Cuts, Lacerations, Death 3 5 15 All equipment is visually checked by the instructor prior to being used.
+Items deemed to be faulty are removed from use immediately, logged and placed in the quarantine bin.
+As per policy 5.3 faulty or damaged equipment.
+6 monthly inspections to be completed and logged by a PPE inspector having attended a 'Competent Person' course.
+5 5 Exposure/ Hypothermia and Sunburn All Sunburn, high temperature, dehydration 3 3 9 Staff and participants must have suitable clothing for the weather and activity.
 Both staff and clients to drink plenty of water.
 Sun cream applied when needed.
-Wooden shelters in activity area 1 2 2
+Wooden shelters in activity to provide participants shelter from the weather.
+1 2 2